-Reference: 01468989

-Katherine Childs Information Rights Advisor Information.requests@ofcom.org.uk

-22 July 2022

-Freedom of Information: Right to know request
+Freedom of Information request: Right to know request

-Thank you for your request for information about Ofcom's devices and expenditures.
-We received this request on 24 June 2022 and have considered it under the Freedom of Information Act 2000 (the "FOI Act").
+Thank you for your request concerning Ofcom's IT facilities and services.
+Your request was received on 20 June 2023 and we have considered it under the Freedom of Information Act 2000 (the "FOI Act").

 Your request

-You asked:

-Under the Freedom of Information Act, I would request you to respond to questions included in the attachment.
-For any reason if you are unable to open the attachment do let me know.
-I can then send the questions within the email itself.
-Please note: If you do not have records relating to the questions in the attachment, please pass on this request to your IT department to provide us with the required information.
-Our response I can confirm that Ofcom does hold information within scope of your request.
+'I would request you to respond to questions included in the attachment' (which requested device information, IT services and security etc.)

+Our response

+I can confirm that Ofcom does hold information within scope of your request.
 Please see the attached spreadsheet which contains some of the requested information.

-We are unable to provide information related to indicative or projected expenditure.
+We are unable to provide estimated costs in response to questions 2, 3 and 4.
 We consider that this information is exempt from disclosure under section 43(2) of the FOI Act.
-This is on the basis that disclosure of this information would, or would be likely to, prejudice the commercial interests of Ofcom as the public authority.
-Section 43(2) is a qualified exemption, which means that we have to consider whether or not the public interest in disclosing the information you have requested outweighs the public interest in Switchboard: +44 (0)20 7981 3000 or +44 (0)300 123 3000 www.ofcom.org.uk withholding the information.
+This is on the basis that disclosure of this information would, or would be likely to, prejudice the commercial interests of Ofcom.

+Section 43(2) is a qualified exemption, which means that we have to consider whether or not the public interest in disclosing the information you have requested outweighs the public interest in withholding the information.
 In this case, we consider that the public interest favours withholding the information.

 The attached Annex A to this letter sets out the exemption in full, as well as the public interest considerations for and against disclosure of the information you requested.

+If you have any further queries, then please send them to information.requests@ofcom.org.uk quoting the reference number above in any future communications.

+Yours sincerely

+Information Requests

-If you have any queries, then please contact information.requests@ofcom.org.uk.
-Please remember to quote the reference number above in any future communications.
-Yours sincerely, Katherine Childs If you are unhappy with the response you have received in relation to your request for information and/or consider that your request was refused without a reason valid under the law you may ask for an internal review.
+If you are unhappy with the response you have received in relation to your request for information and/or consider that your request was refused without a reason valid under the law, you may ask for an internal review.
 If you ask us for an internal review of our decision, it will be subject to an independent review within Ofcom.

 The following outcomes are possible:

-• the original decision is upheld; or

-• the original decision is reversed or modified.
+- the original decision is upheld; or - the original decision is reversed or modified.

 Timing

 If you wish to exercise your right to an internal review you should contact us within two months of the date of this letter.
 There is no statutory deadline for responding to internal reviews and it will depend upon the complexity of the case.
 However, we aim to conclude all such reviews within 20 working days, and up to 40 working days in exceptional cases.
 We will keep you informed of the progress of any such review.
-If you wish to request an internal review, you should contact information.requests@ofcom.org.uk.
+If you wish to request an internal review, you should contact information.requests@ofcom.org.uk

 If you are not content with the outcome of the internal review, you have the right to apply directly to the Information Commissioner for a decision.
 Further information about this, and the internal review process can be found on the Information Commissioner's Office here.
-Alternatively, the Information Commissioner can be contacted at: Information Commissioner's Office
+Alternatively, the Information Commissioner can be contacted at:

-Wycliffe House Water Lane Wilmslow Cheshire
+Information Commissioner's Office Wycliffe House Water Lane Wilmslow Cheshire SK9 5AF

-SK9 5AF

-Section 43(2) of the Act: